jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_02_index.md

 Date: 2017-02-04 19:00
 Tags: programming, web-dev, pelican

-Welcome to the second installment of "Making This Site".
-In these articles I will describe the exact steps I went through to build this site.

-To view this post the way it looked by the end of making all the changes described in this article [click here]()
+Now that the base template has been created I want to design the front page of the site.

-### Designing the Home Page
+### Designing the Home Template

 In keeping with the overall "minimalist" vibe I only want my home page to be a list of posts.
 Right now,